kid-on-github/heads-up/README.md

 1. Install dependencies with `npm install`.
 2. Copy the `firebase/config.example.ts` file to `firebase/config.ts` and fill out the required fields (these fields come from your Firebase project).
-3. Run the project with `npx wrangler pages dev -- npx react-scripts start`.
+3. Run the project with `npx wrangler pages dev --kv Events Users -- npx react-scripts start`.

 The frontend can be accessed by going to [http://localhost:8788/](http://localhost:8788/).